bennycode/selecthor/README.md

 > Choose your data the way Thor's hammer chose Thor.

-Query language for data in JSON.
+Query language for JSON data.

 ## ❯ Installation